gristlabs/grist-help/help/telemetry.md

 When telemetry is enabled, data about usage is sent to a service maintained by Grist Labs.

-Telemetry is currently configured by optional environment variables:
+Telemetry may be configured by optional environment variables:

   * `GRIST_TELEMETRY_LEVEL`.
 This may be `off`, `limited`, or `full`.
 The default is `off`.
 A setting of `limited` or